-Pest description and damage The redhumped caterpillar is the larva of a 1-inch, gray-brown moth.
+Pest description and damage The redhumped caterpillar is the larva of a one-inch, gray-brown moth.
 The mature larvae are yellow with a red head and the fourth segment is humped.
 The body has orange, black, and white lengthwise stripes with dark fleshy "spikes."
-Young redhumped caterpillars are found in clustered colonies which disperse as they mature.
+Young redhumped caterpillars are found in clustered colonies that disperse as they mature.
 They eat entire leaves (except the major veins) and can cause considerable defoliation.
 This insect has been a problem on cherry, rose, and other hosts east of the Cascade Mountains.

 Individual larvae may be picked off, and entire colonies can be cut out.

 See Table 2 in: